Dhananjay92/EdvoraUI_Login/README.md

 # <h2> About </h2>

 <p align = "middle">
-This is the UI for the login page for Eudora made in SwiftUI.
+This is the UI for the login page for Edvora made in SwiftUI.
 </p>